datacarpentry/sql-socialsci/_episodes/02-Using_DB_Browser.md

 Once you have saved the databae file the Create Table wizard will open allowing you to create a table.
 You can cancel this as we will be going through the create table process in a later episode.

+## Write Changes & Revert Changes

+During your DB Browser session, if you create or delete any tables the changes are not automatically written to the database file.
+When you try to end the session (i.e. close the application) you will be asked if you want to save the changes you have made.
+Alternatively you can explicitly save changes or revert changes during a session by use of the Write Changes and Revert Changes buttons on the toolbar.
+Once written the changes are permanent (there is no concept of multiple 'undo' like you might have in other programs).
+Revert Changes will take you back to the last Written copy.